johentsch/dimcat/docs/index.rst

 ======
-dimcat
+DiMCAT
 ======

-This is the documentation of **dimcat**.
+This is the documentation of **DiMCAT**.
 Mostly, it hasn't been written yet.

 Contents
 ========